Jalapeno poppers are addictive! An easy keto recipe, the combination of jalapenos, bacon and smoked cheddar is amazing.

 But bacon is unhealthy?

 These jalapeno poppers are wrapped in bacon.
-It’s true that processed meats have been linked to disease.
+And processed meats, including bacon, have been linked to disease.

 More tasty stuffed peppers recipes